Guide to VA Home Loans, Part 1

 Identify Additional Requirements and Potential Fees

-If you decide you want to apply for and use a VA loan to purchase a new home, there are some fees and requirements that apply.
+If you decide you want to apply for and use a VA loan to buy a new home, there are some fees and requirements that apply.

 While a minimum credit score is not required by the VA, some lenders may request a score of at least 620.
 Sufficient income is another requirement that may be necessary when applying for this type of loan.
 However, the flexibility is an improvement from a conventional loan.